danielealbano/cluster-node-init/README.md

 My cluster boots entirely via PXE and TFTP and the rootfs is an overlayfs virtual filesystem exported via NFS, because I have built this platform with that in mind the configuration is a file available on the disk of the node.
 Currently it's not possible to fetch the configuration from an external system but will be added soon.
 Also, the goal of this platform is to let me to destroy any node any time, simply deleting the rootfs folder on the storage of the master node, and rebuild it automatically with zero effort therefore some operations (like system updates, package installation, etc.) are performed on every boot although the platform aims to be idempotent therefore is a safe operation.

-With this approach, and thanks to this cloud-init simplified replacement, a single node can be bootstrapped with already the updates installed in the base image and it takes <90s for the first boot and 40-ish seconds afterwards.
+With this approach, and thanks to this cloud-init simplified replacement, a single node can be fully bootstrapped with already the updates installed in the base image and it takes <90s for the first boot and 40-ish seconds afterwards.

 Only Ubuntu 20.10 64bit has been tested so far but should work safely on Ubuntu 20.04 and also on Raspbian, both 32bit and 64bit.

+This approach comes handy also for embedded / IoT devices, it makes possible to have a cloud-init configuration approach with a minimal enviroment available (ie. a buildroot / yocto based system where you want to retain the flexibility to run a set of steps at boot to perform the auto-configuration).

 A number of modules are already available
 - [remove-cloud-init](#remove-cloud-init)